tyjak/quickswitch-for-i3/README.rst

 The package is called ``quickswitch-i3``.
 The PKGBUILD is also included here.

-**NOTE**: I do not maintain the AUR package anymore, since I do not have access to any Arch box.
-See comment on the AUR page.
+**NOTE**: The AUR package is no longer maintained.
+If you wish to maintain it, contact @OliverUv.

 Contributions
 -------------